nrepl/piggieback/docs/architecture.md

 with any from the repl options) are dispatched directly rather than evaluated, so things like `load-file`, `in-ns`, and `require` behave like REPL specials.

+### Loading a file

+The `load-file` op evaluates the source sent in the message (its `:file`), using `cljs.repl/load-stream` to read and evaluate every top-level form against the active repl-env, with the analyzer namespace restored afterwards.
+This loads the client's buffer content, including unsaved changes, matching Clojure nREPL semantics.
+If a message arrives without `:file` content, Piggieback falls back to the cljs `load-file` special function, which reads from disk (roadmap item C2).

 ## Structural constraints and known gaps

 These are limitations that are either upstream or architectural; each maps to a